 How To Protect Yourself

 Typhoid fever is commonly found in developing parts of the world, including Southeast and East Asia, the Caribbean, Africa, and South and Central America.
 Therefore, it makes sense to take precautions if you’re traveling to these areas.
 Speak to your doctor to find out if you should get vaccinated.
-However, do keep in mind that it’s important to control the risk factors mentioned earlier even if you’ve been vaccinated because the vaccines are not effective 100 percent of the time.12
+However, do keep in mind that it’s important to control the risk factors mentioned earlier even if you’ve been vaccinated because the vaccines are

 What To Do If You Have Symptoms